Irish bishops promise more support to abuse victims

 Victims of abuse within the Catholic church have been promised extra support from Irish bishops.

-A document is being given to mass-goers in NI on Saturday evening.
+A document was given to mass-goers in NI on Saturday evening.

-It will update them on what the bishops are doing to help victims and the ways they are improving child protection in the church.
+It updated them on what the bishops are doing to help victims and the ways they are improving child protection in the church.

 Senior church officials were then sent to look at clerical abuse within the church in Ireland.

 It was part of an apostolic visitation, announced by Pope Benedict in his pastoral letter.